Ways to Accelerate your Online Degree

-Like credits by examination, every school has their own policy for the number of credits that they will allow to be applied through a PLA.
+Like credits by examination, every school has its own policy for the number of credits that they will allow to be applied through a PLA.
 Check with your academic advisor to get a full understanding of your school’s requirements.

 Consider Competency-Based Learning Platforms

 One of the benefits of online schooling is that there are a number of different platforms used that can complement the different learning styles of students.
-Some students take blended degree programs that include on-campus lectures, while other’s do all of their coursework through 100% online interaction.
+Some students take blended degree programs that include on-campus lectures, while others do all of their coursework through 100% online interaction.
 One option that is becoming increasingly popular with online degrees is competency-based learning platforms.

 With competency-based learning, the student has full flexibility to complete their courses on their own timeframe.
 This type of platform is designed around mastery of a subject – so the student is able to test out of modules that they understand and spend more time working on those that are challenging.
 There are also no deadlines for coursework – making it a truly self-paced learning environment.

 Due to the nature of competency-based learning, students that are extremely driven and independent learners typically do the best in this type of program.
-While it can save a great deal of time and money while earning your online degree, this style of education requires the students to be highly-motivated.
+While it can save a great deal of time and money while earning your online degree, this style of education requires the students to be highly motivated.

 Online classes are skyrocketing in popularity, and adult students across the country are taking advantage of the flexibility offered through the various types of online degree programs available.
 By thinking outside the box and putting in some extra effort, it is very possible to finish your online degree in a faster timeframe than traditional degree programs.
 This allows you to not only save on tuition costs – it can also get you on the fast-track to reaching your long-term goals!